 Interested in getting your novel, memoir, poetry collection, children's book and more in eBook and print-ready formats?
 Pressbooks Public is an easy-to-use online tool that allows you to create professional quality versions of your book in ePUB, MOBI, PDF and more.

-Instant access to 2000 plus newspapers from 100 countries in 60 languages.
+Instant access to over 2000 newspapers from 100 countries in 60 languages.

 In addition to being able to read them online, users who install the PressReader app on their mobile device can download papers for offline reading without subscribing.
 Get the app here.